Login

 WHAT PRECAUTIONS SHOULD I BE AWARE OF WITH PIMTREA?

-Every prescription comes with a tiny risk of allergies, including with Pimtrea.
+Every prescription medication comes with a tiny risk of allergies, including Pimtrea.
 The symptoms are usually mild and include: rashes, itching, dizziness.
+If you get these, please tell your doctor.
 A severe allergic reaction would be: trouble breathing, and swollen lips, throat, or tongue.
 If this happens, call 911!
 Depending on your medical history, hormone-based birth control may not be for you.
-It’s important to discuss your medical history with your physician or one of our helpful Pandia Health Patient Care Advisors before you get started on Pimtrea, especially if you’ve health problems such as cancer, heart disease, blood clots, uncontrolled diabetes, or high blood pressure.

 HOW EASY IS IT TO GET PIMTREA?

-Pimtrea should be available at just about any pharmacy in your area.
-It does require a prescription from a doctor, though.
-If you’re hesitant to approach your doctor about Pimtrea or simply prefer the privacy, convenience, and ease of the internet, give Pandia Health a try.
-We have licensed, birth control passionate doctors in every state we operate in.
-We also accept most forms of private insurance at Pandia Health.
+If you’re hesitant to ask your doctor about Pimtrea or simply prefer the privacy, convenience, and ease of the internet, give Pandia Health a try!
+We have expert, licensed, birth control-passionate doctors in every state we operate in.
+We also accept most forms of private insurance at Pandia Health and have cash options if you don’t have insurance.

 WHAT SHOULD I AVOID WHILE TAKING PIMTREA?